funwithflutter/flutter_confetti/README.md

 In the `build` method return a `ConfettiWidget`.
 The only attribute that is required is the `ConfettiController`.

 Other attributes that can be set are:
+* `blastDirectionality` -> an enum value to state if the particles shoot in random directions or a specific direction. `BlastDirectionality.explosive` will shoot in random directions and don't require a `blastDirection` to be set. `BlastDirectionality.directional` requires a `blastDirection` to specify the direction of the confetti.
 * `blastDirection` -> a radial value to determine the direction of the particle emission.
 The default is set to `PI` (180 degrees).
 A value of `PI` will emit to the left of the canvas/screen.
 * `emissionFrequency` -> should be a value between 0 and 1.
 The higher the value the higher the likelihood that particles will be emitted on a single frame.
 Default is set to `0.02` (2% chance)
 * `numberOfParticles` -> the number of particles to be emitted per emission.
 Default is set to `10`